 - Familial studies have shown a slightly higher incidence of WPW, about 0.55% among first-degree relatives of an index patient with WPW.

 - In adults, it is more common in males.

 - WPW syndrome is found in all ages, although it is most common in young, previously healthy people.
 Prevalence decreases with age because of loss of pre-excitation.

 - WPW syndrome is a developmental anomaly as well as a congenital anomaly.
 WPW syndrome in infancy often disappears and may recur in later childhood.
-Studies suggest that the prevalence of WPW syndrome is significantly lower in children aged 6 to 13 years than in those aged 14 to 15 years.
+Studies suggest that the prevalence of WPW syndrome is significantly lower in children aged 6-13 years than in those aged 14-15 years.

 - SVT in WPW syndrome may begin in childhood or not appear clinically until middle age.